calebmpeterson/META-x/README.md

 - `ENV` which is loaded from the `~/.meta-x/.env` file if it exists
 - `choose(['option A', 'option B', 'option C'])` which returns a `Promise` that resolves to the selected option or `undefined` if nothing was selected.
 - `notify({ message: "Your message here" })` which displays an OS-level toast/notification with the given message.
+- `display(message, timeout?)` which displays a popover alert with an optional auto-dismiss timeout.

 #### Using NPM Packages